Ricky Mendizábal

-Diosdado Mendizábal Mifumu (born 21 October 1997), known as Ricky Mendizábal, is a Spanish-born Equatoguinean basketball player who plays as a power forward for Liga EBA club CB Virgen de la Concha and the Equatorial Guinea national team.
+Diosdado Mendizábal Mifumu (born 21 October 1997), known as Ricky Mendizábal, is a basketball player who plays as a power forward for Liga EBA club CB Virgen de la Concha.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Mendizábal was born in Zumarraga and is of Equatorial Guinean descent.

 Club career

 Mendizábal is a Saski Baskonia product.
 After four youth seasons there, he moved to Ointxe!
 Arrasateko SKE, where he made his Liga EBA debut.

 International career

 Mendizábal has played for the Equatorial Guinea national basketball team in January 2020 at the AfroBasket 2021 qualification (pre-qualifiers group C).